Welcome

 -

 Check roses for black spot and rust.
-Prevent these diseases by watering early in the day, and avoiding overhead watering.
+Prevent these diseases by watering early in the day, and avoiding over head watering.

 -